Professional Engineers Ontario

 Professional Engineers Ontario (PEO; known until 1993 as the Association of Professional Engineers of Ontario, APEO) is a self-regulatory body that licenses and governs Ontario's professional engineers.

 PEO was created on June 15, 1922.
 It has a statutory mandate under the Professional Engineers Act of Ontario to protect the public interest.
 It is also mandated to educate its members about latest developments in engineering and maintaining a Code of Ethics.
 Licensed professional engineers use the postnominal P.Eng.

 PEO consists of 36 chapters, each representing a different geographic area in Ontario.
 PEO is governed by a Council of 29 members, of which 17 are elected by the licence holders and 12 are appointed by the provincial government.

 The organization has collaborated with the Ontario Society of Professional Engineers since 1947 in organizing the Ontario Professional Engineers Awards (OPEA).

 Performance Audit

-An external performance audit by Professional Standards Authority (UK) in 2019 found PEO met only 8 out of 22 performance standards.
+An external performance audit by Professional Standards Authority (UK) in July 2019 found PEO met only 8 out of 22 performance standards.
 It partially met an additional 3 standards.
 The audit was commissioned due to "concern that PEO was not sufficiently focused on its mandate to protect the public."

 The audit was most critical of PEO's licensing and registration processes, for which it met only 1 out 7 performance standards.
 The audit found PEO's "approach to licensing is complicated, that it results in long delays for some, particularly international applicants and that it is open to a charge of inconsistency and unfairness."
 It further proposed "the discriminatory aspects of written examinations, a Canadian year of experience and face to face interviews should be discarded."